fish-shell/fish-shell/doc_src/cmds/math.rst

     These will throw away any non-integer parts and interpret the rest as an int.

     Note: ``bitnot`` and ``bitnand`` don't exist.
-This is because numbers in math don't really have a *width* in terms of bits, and tehse operations necessarily care about leading zeroes.
+This is because numbers in math don't really have a *width* in terms of bits, and these operations necessarily care about leading zeroes.

     If you need to negate a specific number you can do it with an xor with a mask, e.g.::